Employers’ Guide to Forced Annual Leave

 Understand your obligations

 Familiarise yourself with the conditions under which you can lawfully direct employees to take annual leave, outlined in the award or registered agreement under which they are employed.
 Consider if these conditions match your plans.
-The award or registered agreement will also outline the notice you need to give employees, such as two months’ written notice.
+The award or registered agreement may also outline how much notice you need to give employees.

 Consult employees